johnpatramanis/Proteomic_Pipeline/README.md

 ## INTRODUCTION

-This tutorial aims to introduce the functionality of the pipelines by easily recreating the paleoproteomic-based phylogeny of Homo antecessor from Frido et al.2020 & Gigantopithecus blacki from Welker 2019 et. al .
-It is written with a non-bioinformatics background audience in mind and tries to go step by step, explaining as much as possible for each step.
+This tutorial aims to introduce the functionality of the pipelines by easily recreating the paleoproteomic-based phylogeny of Homo antecessor from Welker et al.2020 & Gigantopithecus blacki from Welker 2019 et. al .
+The tutorial is written with a non-bioinformatics background audience in mind and moves in a step by step manner, trying to explain as much as possible in each step.

 <br/><br/>
 <br/><br/>

 ## STEP 0 - Installation

-The first step is the installation of the pipelines.
-The pipelines require a Linux operating system with Conda installed.
+The first step is the installation of the pipeline.
+The pipeline requires a Linux operating system with Conda installed.
 If you have that, then the installation is quite straightforward.
 If you don't have Conda installed, you can find a quick guide on how to do that here: https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html.

 If conda is installed and ready to go, we can start the tutorial!
 First navigate to a location on your computer where you want to install them and have sufficient space.
-Then, download the pipelines from github using the simple command:
+Then, download the pipeline from github using the simple command:

 ```bash
 git clone https://github.com/johnpatramanis/Proteomic_Pipeline.git